UNINETTSigma2/documentation/quick/saga.md

 More information on how to use Saga will be added here when the system becomes ready for production.

-# Saga primer for pilot users
+## Primer for pilot users
 In general, the user environment on Saga is designed to be as similar as possible to the one on Fram.
+Users coming from Abel will need to adopt a bit to the different queuing setup and to the newer software module system.

 Below are key information listed and links to existing documentation for Fram provided.

 ## Getting support